 Even when tamariki and rangatahi are able to make their own decision about the vaccine, we should be engaging with whānau or family to keep them informed and gather their views.
 We might need to explain that tamariki and rangatahi can make these decisions for themselves even if it goes against their own views.

 Help whānau or family to access reliable information and listen to any concerns they have.

 Support a whānau or family-based approach to vaccination.
 If whānau or family need support to be vaccinated themselves, ask how we can assist them (for example, transport or explore the possibility of them being vaccinated at the same time as their tamariki).
 Provide specific information about where and when whānau or family can be vaccinated in your community.
 Explore familiar environments and people who whānau or family trust.

 The Vaccine Pass is an official record of someone’s COVID-19 vaccination status.
 There will be places that prohibit entry if people are unable to show proof of their vaccination status.
 It is important to let tamariki, rangatahi and their whānau and family know about this, and we can provide advice or assistance in getting their Vaccine Pass (for example, ensuring rangatahi have photo ID and email addresses or accessing their NHI number).
 Anyone aged 12+ can request a Vaccine Pass if they are fully vaccinated or if they have a medical exemption from vaccination.

 Keeping others informed

-Where there are multiple kaimahi working directly with tamariki, rangatahi, whānau and caregivers, such as in a residence, we should consult with each other and keep everyone informed about the conversations we have been having, sharing the views where appropriate and with consent.
-This will minimise whānau and tamariki having to have multiple conversations about the same thing.
+Where there are multiple kaimahi working directly with tamariki, rangatahi, whānau or family, such as in a residence, we should consult with each other and keep everyone informed about the conversations we have been having, sharing the views where appropriate and with consent.
+This will minimise tamariki, rangatahi, whānau or family having to have multiple conversations about the same thing.